This ExpressVPN vs PureVPN comparison report examined ten different categories — and the test results reveal a clear winner.

 In cases where a category had sub-categories, such as streaming & torrenting, we evaluated each and then came up with an overall score for the category.
 So let’s get started!

 It is important to remember that a good VPN can protect you from outsiders, even your ISP.
-But the VPN service itself can also be spying on all traffic.
-This means that you need to be able to trust your VPN service.
+But the VPN service itself has the ability to spy on your traffic.
+This means that you need to be able to trust your VPN provider.
 That’s why we conduct background checks on all the VPNs we review.
-In this section we give you a quick rundown of what we learned about ExpressVPN and PureVPN.
+In this section, we give you a quick rundown of what we learned about ExpressVPN and PureVPN.

 Further bolstering trust is the fact that ExpressVPN has undergone various third-party audits for both privacy and security, which we’ll cover more below.

 ExpressVPN is based in the British Virgin Islands (BVI).
-The BVI is not only a popular tourist destination, it is also a renowned privacy-focused locale for businesses that need to protect their customers’ data.
+The BVI is a renowned privacy-focused locale for businesses that need to protect their customers’ data.
 The BVI is not a member of any international spy alliances and is legally and politically independent.
-Other VPNs have also recently incorporated in the BVI, as we covered in our ExpressVPN vs Surfshark comparison.
+Until recently, Surfshark was based in the BVI, as we discussed in our ExpressVPN vs Surfshark comparison.

 PureVPN background & jurisdiction